RomiSugianto/RomiSugianto/README.md

 - 👋 Hi, I’m @RomiSugianto
-- 👀 I’m interested in Machine learning, deep learning
+- 👀 I’m interested in Machine learning and deep learning
 - 🌱 I’m currently learning Golang and Python to make something usefull apps which running automatic task for me
 - 💞️ I’m looking to collaborate on everybody
 - 📫 How to reach me ...